coderefinery/manuals/how-to-attend-stream.md

 ## Communication

-Most communication goes through [HackMD](hackmd-mechanics).
+Most communication goes through [Notes](hackmd-mechanics).
 Make sure that you open it and try it out during the icebreakers - it will become obvious then.
 There will be an absolute flood of information there, so watch strategically and don't let yourself get overloaded.

-HackMD is much better than chat, since you can ask *anonymously*, you can ask *at the same time as others*, and *multiple people can answer*, and *we fix it up and publish it at the end*.
+Notes is much better than chat, since you can ask *anonymously*, you can ask *at the same time as others*, and *multiple people can answer*, and *we fix it up and publish it at the end*.